www.medievalbookshop.co.uk

 ISBN numbers

-ISBN numbers are gradually being added to book descriptions on this site.
+ISBN numbers can sometimes be useful for searching, so where available they are usually included in book descriptions on this site.
 They are always formatted as a single number with no dashes or spaces.
 You can search on any part of the number - the less digits you include the more results you should get.
-The number used in each description is copied from the individual book: bear in mind that a single title will have a different number each time it is issued in a new edition or by a different publisher (but not when it is just a straightforward reprint).
-Some books don't have them at all: they weren't used much before the late 1960s, and book club editions rarely have them.
+The number used in each description is copied from the individual book: bear in mind that a single title is supposed to be given a different number each time it is issued in a new edition or by a different publisher (but not when it is just a straightforward reprint).
+Sometimes they get confused - the hardback edition will bear the paperback's ISBN number or vice-versa, and it's not unheard of for proofreaders to take a nap, so once in a while a title might carry a printed ISBN number that refers to a completely different book.
+Some books don't have them at all: they weren't used much before the late 1960s, and book club editions rarely use them.

 Search Rules

 The Fluid Dynamics search engine only indexes this website.
-It's more literal-minded, so it may take a while to get used to.
-It also doesn't index everything, so just because it can't find something doesn't mean it's not there.
+It's more literal-minded than google, so it may take a while to get used to.

 How To Use: